daredevilgeek/100-days-of-code/log.md

 # This is the log I'll use for the second attempt of 100-days-of-code.
 ## My longterm goals are simple and malleable: learn enough to comfortably become a digital nomad.
 Make my app.
 Be able to comfortably do the Codewars Kata without looking at hints.
 Become a confident problemsolver with code.

+## R1D52: Dec 7 2017

+**Today's Progress**: Had a good go on the bootcamp - coding the examples from scratch by myself as a challenge.
+This is the first day in a while I've spent this long working - feels good.

 ## R1D51: Nov 15 2017

 **Today's Progress**: Finished Flexbox Froggy.
 Next is starting CSS Grid.